mcoot/tamods-site/docs/doc_dev_api_gameinfo.md

 `weapon.name(eqp: EquipPoint): string`

-Returns the name of the weapon equipped at EquipPoint `eqp` (see the EquipPoint enum definition.
+Returns the name of the weapon equipped at EquipPoint `eqp` (see the EquipPoint enum definition).

+`weapon.itemId(eqp: EquipPoint): int`

+Gets the Item ID for the weapon at `eqp`.

 `weapon.isPack(eqp: EquipPoint): boolean`